CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 ### Slack

-Slack is our community space and how we communicate with each other.
+[Slack](https://slack.com/intl/en-gb) is our community space and how we communicate with each other.
 Download and install it now.

-- [ ] I have downloaded the Slack app on my computer and phone.
+- [ ] I have downloaded the [Slack](https://slack.com/intl/en-gb) app on my computer and phone.
-- [ ] I have logged in to the {{<our-name>}} Workspace.
+- [ ] I have logged in to the {{<our-name>}} workspace.
 - [ ] I have found and joined my class channels.
 - [ ] I have updated my profile with my picture, my professional email address, my GitHub username, my Linkedin profile and my class.
-- [ ] I have posted something on my cohort channel.
+- [ ] I have introduced myself on Slack.

 {{<note type="tip" title="Robohash" >}}
 We understand you may need to keep your picture off the internet.
 In this case, generate [a robohash picture](https://robohash.org/) from your name, and use that for all these accounts.
 Use your robohash consistently and it will help us recognise each other.
 {{</note>}}

+### VSCode

+We will use [Visual Studio Code](https://code.visualstudio.com/) (VSCode), a professional IDE you will use on this course and at work.

+- [ ] I have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/).

 ### Zoom

-Usually we use Meet, but sometimes we use Zoom for remote sessions.
+Usually we use [Meet](https://applieddigitalskills.withgoogle.com/c/college-and-continuing-education/en/google-meet-for-beginners/overview.html), but sometimes we use [Zoom for remote sessions](https://zoom.us/download).
 Install it now.

-- [ ] I have downloaded and installed Zoom onto my computer.
+- [ ] I have downloaded and installed [Zoom](https://zoom.us/download) onto my computer.